-The tasks are public relations, consumer education and coordination of sales promotion measures such as organization of Germany exhibition stands at international wine Events, Cooperation partners are z.
-B. the German Wine Academy (DWA) and the DWF, From the DWI were the quality designations Classic and Selection introduced.
-In mid-2007, the strategy was adjusted.
-In the future, Pinot Noir will be considered as a leading grape variety in addition to Riesling, and new markets will be targeted for Switzerland, Poland and Ireland.
-The twelve destination countries remain the same, with the majority of funds flowing into the traditional export markets of the United Kingdom, USA, Japan and the Netherlands.
-In January 2012, a cooperation agreement was signed between the German National Tourist Board (DZT) and the DWI to promote wine, culture and enjoyment in Germany as a holiday destination.
-Comparable institutions with quite similar functions as the DWI are in Austria ÖWM and in Switzerland SWC, For further information see www.deutsche.weine
+The tasks are public relations, consumer education and coordination of sales-promoting measures such as the organization of Germany exhibition stands at international wine Events, Cooperation partners are e.g. B. the German Wine Academy (DWA) and the DWF.
+The DWI provided the quality designations Classic and Selection introduced.
+The strategy was adjusted in mid-2007.
+Pinot Noir will be the leading grape variety alongside Riesling, and Switzerland, Poland and Ireland will also be targeted as new markets.
+The twelve target countries remain the same, the majority of the funds flow into the traditionally most important export markets of the United Kingdom, the United States, Japan and the Netherlands.
+In January 2012, a cooperation agreement was signed between the German National Tourist Board (DZT) and the DWI to promote wine, culture and enjoyment in Germany as a travel destination.
+Comparable institutions with functions similar to those of the DWI are in Austria ÖWM (Austria Wine Marketing) and in Switzerland SWC (Swiss Wine Communication).